cairo-book/cairo-book/src/ch02-05-control-flow.md

 [DEBUG]	number is 3
 ```

 When this program executes, it checks each `if` expression in turn and executes the first body for which the condition evaluates to `true`.
-Note that even though `number - 2 == 1` is `true`, we don’t see the output `number minus 2 is 1'.print()`, nor do we see the `number is not divisible by 4, 3, or 2` text from the `else` block.
+Note that even though `number - 2 == 1` is `true`, we don’t see the output `number minus 2 is 1'.print()`, nor do we see the `number not found` text from the `else` block.
 That’s because Cairo only executes the block for the first true condition, and once it finds one, it doesn’t even check the rest.
 Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code.
 Chapter 5 describes a powerful Cairo branching construct called `match` for these cases.

 ### Using `if` in a `let` statement